heremaps/naksha/docs/JBON.md

 - string-reference into global dictionary for `urn:here::here:Topology` (2 byte)
 - the string `58626681` (8 byte)

 This result in a total of 11 byte for a 32 character UTF-8 encoded string (compression around 65%).
-In other words, it saves 21 byte per feature, which means for 100 million features of this type we need instead of 2.98gb of storage only 1.03gb.
+In other words, it saves 21 byte per record, which means for 100 million records of this type we need instead of 2.98gb of storage only 1.03gb.
 This is only one value.

 Generally, every byte we save, decreases the topology data size by around 95mb, while at the same time allows to use the data without any need to decompress or decode them, we can just seek into the data.